 Starting with July 1, 2022, cases, please begin entering devices that are not available in version 4.20.2 data specification by using the RedCap link below.
 Additionally, please continue to code the implant model fields available on the data collection for as 'other, FDA approved device' or 'other, non-FDA approved device'.
 This applies to devices implanted into the aortic, mitral, tricuspid, and pulmonic valve positions, as well as aortic valve composite grafts.
-Please refer to the ACSD User Group Webinar from June 15, 2022 for additional information.
+Please refer to the ACSD User Group Webinar from June 15, 2022, for additional information.
+Update Sept 2022 - When entering Patient ID and Record ID in the RedCap form, please enter the STS Patient ID and the STS Record ID - this is the ID that starts with "V".